crystina-z/a-little-bit-is-worse-than-none/README.md

 ```

 #### WandB users
-If you use wandb, the results can be easily synced to your project by simply adding `--project_name name` after `pip install wandb && wandb login`.
+If you use wandb, the results can be easily synced to your project by simply adding `--project_name your_wandb_project_name` after `pip install wandb && wandb login`.
 You are expected to see all configs and the value of metric `mAP`, `P@20`, `nDCG@20` plotted.